mike99mac/nagios-doc/README.md

 sudo apt install -y apache2 libssl-dev php php-cli gcc glibc glibc-common gd gd-devel net-snmp openssl-devel
 ```

-**NOTE:** A number of these do not exist in Ubuntu, but they are left in the list to test with RHEL.
+**NOTE:** A number of these packages do not exist in Ubuntu, but they are left in to test with RHEL.

 The directory ``/srv/`` is a better choice for Web server data than ``/var/`` per the *Linux Filesystem Hierarchy* standard.

-- Create new directories ``/srv/www/html`` and ``/srv/www/cgi`` for Web data:
+- Create a new directory ``/srv/www/html`` for Web data:
 ```
 cd /srv
-sudo mkdir -p www/html www/cgi
+sudo mkdir -p www/html
 ```

 - Create a sample HTML file.